 If you'll be filling your brownies with spiced pumpkin puree (which I highly recommend), grab a wooden spoon or anything with a round, flat end and poke a hole in the brownie batter.
 If you want the hole bigger, just wiggle the spoon handle around a bit until you get it the size you want it.

 Bake the mini brownie bites in your oven according to your recipe (350 (F) if you're using my paleo brownie recipe).
 Pull them out of the oven when the top is set.

 Let them cool completely before lifting them out of the tin.
 We want them to stay together, and they are more likely to crumble apart when they're warm.

 Step 2: Make the pumpkin spice puree & chocolate frosting

-While the brownies are baking, you can to mix up the pumpkin spice puree and the chocolate frosting.
+While the brownies are baking (or cooling), you can mix up the pumpkin spice puree and the chocolate frosting.

-- Pumpkin Spice Puree - Mix all the ingredients together (see recipe below) and set aside until you're ready for it.
+- Pumpkin Spice Puree - Mix all the ingredients together (see recipe in the recipe card below) and set aside until you're ready for it.

 - Chocolate frosting - Grab your immersion blender or food processor to mix up this healthy chocolate frosting.
-If you use my recipe (I highly recommend it), you'll need a couple avocados, cocoa powder, honey, and a pinch of salt.
+If you use my recipe (I highly recommend it), you'll need a couple of avocados, cocoa powder, honey, and a pinch of salt.
 Super simple.
 Super healthy.
 SO delicious.

 Step 3: Fill the mini brownies with pumpkin puree, top with frosting

 When the brownies are cool, remove them from the mini muffin pan simply by lifting the parchment paper strip ends.
 And now it's time to fill them!